Essays on Values in Literature

-Renascence: Eassays on Values in Literature is a quarterly journal that explores how literature is informed by and contributes to our understanding of fundamental questions concerning moral philosophy, theology, and spirituality.
-Contributors include W. H. Auden, Margaret M. Blanchard, Neville Braybrooke, John F. Desmond, Ralph McInerny, Marshall McLuhan, Paul Robichaud, Francis X. Talbot, Grace Tiffany, William K. Wimsatt, Jr., and Robert V. Young.
-This peer-reviewed journal is published by Marquette University as an expression of its Jesuit mission of the search for truth and the exaltation of human dignity.
+Renascence: Eassays on Values in Literature is a peer-reviewed journal that explores how literature is informed by and contributes to our understanding of fundamental questions of moral philosophy, theology, and spirituality.
+It is published by Marquette University as an expression of the university's Jesuit mission of the search for truth and the exaltation of human dignity.
+Contributors include W. H. Auden, Margaret M. Blanchard, Neville Braybrooke, John F. Desmond, Marshall McLuhan, Paul Robichaud, Francis X. Talbot, Grace Tiffany, and William K. Wimsatt, Jr.

-"Renascence stands as a singular and invaluable literary journal. ...
-As the broader literary culture moves to shorter formats, Renascence still publishes long, serious, and informed essays that allow both the writers and reader to cultivate the sort of intelligent and careful conversation that makes a great culture possible.
-It is a small journal but one that embodies literature’s largest values."
+"Renascence is a singular and invaluable literary journal. ...
+It still publishes long, serious, and informed essays that allow both the writers and reader to cultivate the sort of intelligent and careful conversation that makes a great culture possible.
+It is a small journal that embodies literature’s largest values." — Dana Gioia

 Please add $10 postage for all print subscriptions delivered to addresses outside the U.S.